KT4TT continues our record of increasing NIDILRR Grantee’s

 corporation and the KT4TT, the Grantee experiences a

-development/deomonstration project applying TT best practices
+development/demonstration project applying TT best practices (which

-Collaboration development/demonstration project, the
+development/demonstration project, the participant/observer RERC is

-which research knowledge must be presented to a corporate
+must be presented to a corporate manufacturer.

 The development/demonstration projects with SBIR Grantees are limited to their own funded projects.
 The KT4TT project team interjects our expertise into the SBIR project so the SBIR participates/observes can see how our approach reflects or differs from their plan.
 As we are providing free resources, including focus groups, we have found SBIR grantees willing to participate.